CraftySalamander/RTS_Overlay/Readme.md

 * [Quit application](pictures/common/action_button/leave.png): Quit the tool.
 * [Save settings](pictures/common/action_button/save.png): Save the configuration in a settings file (e.g. *aoe2_settings.py*).
 * [Load settings](pictures/common/action_button/load.png): Load the settings of the aforementioned file (this file is automatically loaded at launch).
+* [Configure hotkeys](pictures/common/action_button/gears.png): Configure the hotkeys and open the folder where the corresponding settings are saved.
+The following hotkeys are global in the sense that they can be used even when you do not have the focus on the overlay (typically while playing the game):
+    * *next_panel*: cycle through the next panel
+    * *show_hide*: show/hide the application
+    * *build_order_previous_step*: go to the previous build order step (see below)
+    * *build_order_next_step*: go to the next build order step (see below)
+* [Add build order](pictures/common/action_button/feather.png): Add a build order (write it or copy it from a dedicated website) and open the folder where the build orders are stored.
+If a website can generate build orders with the correct format, a button will be available to reach this website.
 * Choose the font size of the text police.
 * Choose the scaling of the layout (images, spacing...).
     * When using a 4K display, you can for instance set this value to *200 %*.